 - Burns: Chemical burns are not uncommon among janitorial staff.
 Neither are electrical or heat burns, both of which can come from cleaning equipment or its contents, such as scalding hot water.

 How Long can a Janitorial Worker Get Workers’ Compensation?

 Every injury case is unique.
 That means every janitor who submits a Workers’ Compensation claim and receives benefits will be receiving Workers’ Compensation for a personalized amount of time.
 For instance, a relatively minor workplace injury may end up in a week or two of Workers’ Compensation.
 On the other hand, a more serious or permanently disabling injury could require a large settlement to make the worker financially whole.

 Regardless of how long a worker is covered by Workers’ Compensation benefits, the benefits should cover all medical treatment and care, as well as about two-thirds of any missed wages.

 It would be wonderful if every injured janitorial employee received Workers’ Compensation on their first try.
 Unfortunately, not all Workers’ Compensation claims are approved initially.
 Some are denied, and for a variety of reasons.
 Insurance companies are sometimes very creative in their excuses for not covering Workers’ Compensation for janitorial staff.

 Consequently, many custodians and cleaning professionals who have been hurt will get help from Workers’ Compensation lawyers.
 Workers’ Compensation lawyers and firms understand how to negotiate with insurance providers.
 They also are better equipped to take Workers’ Compensation claims cases to trial, if necessary.
 This allows the injured janitorial worker to concentrate on healing instead of gathering evidence or presenting a case.

-West Chester Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Aim to Help Injured Cleaning Staff Members
+West Chester Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Aim to Help Injured Cleaning Staff Members